j-5-s/gatrafficbox/readme.md

 ## Building the Box

-Its up to you to create a cooler box than the laser engraved one I got made at RobotsConf by .
+Its up to you to create a cooler box than the laser engraved one I got made at RobotsConf by some awesome laser cutting tool.
 All you need to do is get the Servo turning and you can do whatever you want as far as design goes.